Overdamped quasibound states inside a Schwarzschild black hole: Discussion

 \section{Discussion}

 The interior of a Schwarzschild BH is traditionally regarded as a region where all physical fields are inexorably driven into the singularity.
-In this work, we have demonstrated that axial gravitational perturbations in Schwarzschild BH interiors can give rise to OQBSs that linger without ever reaching the central singularity.
-Specifically, using Kruskal–Szekeres coordinates, we identified and analyzed these modes, showing that their Regge–Wheeler master wavefunctions remain finite at the future horizon while decaying before the singularity.
-This result runs counter to the common assumption that all disturbances inside the BH are ineluctably drawn into the singularity, pointing instead to a richer and more nuanced landscape of the dynamics within BH interiors.
+In this work, we have demonstrated that axial gravitational perturbations in Schwarzschild BH interiors can give rise to OQBSs that linger temporarily, before decaying, as they drift towards the central singularity.
+Specifically, using Kruskal–Szekeres coordinates, we identified and analyzed these modes, showing that their Regge–Wheeler master wavefunctions remain finite at the future event horizon while decaying before the singularity.
+This result runs counter to the common assumption that all disturbances inside the BH are ineluctably drawn directly into the singularity, pointing instead to a richer and more nuanced landscape of the dynamics within BH interiors.

-In addition to studying a spectral problem in the interior of a Schwarzschild BH, we have found that axial metric disturbances can hover between the horizon and the singularity via OQBSs, that retain some regularity.
+In addition to studying a spectral problem in the interior of a Schwarzschild BH, we have found that axial metric perturbations can hover transiently between the horizon and the singularity via these OQBSs, that retain their regularity up to $r=0$.
 The results of this work apply to axial gravitational perturbations, only.
 For scalar or polar gravitational perturbations, the potential approaches $-\infty$ like $-1/4r_*^2$ at the central singularity, which implies that the wavefunction vanishes like $\psi\sim(-r_* )^{1/2}$ there.
 The vanishing of the wavefunction seems qualitatively similar to the case of axial perturbations, but the unbounded potential that diverges to $-\infty$, together with the lack of a potential well, presents a rather different problem from the axial case.
 From a numerical point of view, the polar case seems unstable against the formation of short wavelength oscillations in the large negative potential.

+An important reminder here is the fact that all physically-meaningful conclusions have been drawn from the wave dynamics of axial gravitational perturbations in the BH interior analyzed in Kruskal-Szekeres, instead of standard Schwarzschild coordinates.
+That being said, the OQBSs might be considered as ``bound states in time'' in a traditional Schwarzschild-coordinate perspective, since in the BH interior the conventional coordinate $r$, and thus $r_*$, is timelike.
+It is rather interesting, though, that the concept of such bound states has already been considered in other physical settings.
+For instance, Ref. \cite{Schiller:2024} presents an analogous phenomenon in the context of Maxwell’s equations in a time-varying, spatially homogeneous medium.
+The equations used in \cite{Schiller:2024} share a very similar structure with those studied here, with the respective effective potential arising from a time-dependent refractive index.
+This parallel reinforces the idea that such solutions can have a variety of meaningful physical interpretations.